samjwillis97/shc-ai/IMPLEMENTATION_STATUS.md

   - [x] **T8.1:** Define YAML structure for top-level `chains` section.
 Each chain has `vars` and `steps`.
 Each step has `id`, `call` (`api_name.endpoint_name`), and optional `with` (for `headers`, `params`, `pathParams`, `body` overrides).
   - [x] **T8.2:** Implement the `httpcraft chain <chain_name>` command.
   - [x] **T8.3:** Implement sequential execution of steps defined in a chain.
 For each step, resolve its `call` to an API/endpoint definition.
-  - [ ] **T8.4:** Implement `chain.vars` and their integration into variable resolution (precedence: CLI > Step `with` > `chain.vars` > Endpoint > ...).
+  - [x] **T8.4:** Implement `chain.vars` and their integration into variable resolution (precedence: CLI > Step `with` > `chain.vars` > Endpoint > ...).
-  - [ ] **T8.5:** Implement `step.with` overrides.
+  - [x] **T8.5:** Implement `step.with` overrides for `headers`, `params`, `pathParams`, and `body`.
+Step overrides have highest precedence and support variable resolution.
+PathParams enable URL parameter substitution (e.g., `{{userId}}` → actual values).
   - [ ] **T8.6:** Store full request/response for each step.
   - [ ] **T8.7:** Integrate a JSONPath library.
   - [ ] **T8.8:** Implement variable substitution for `{{steps.*.response...}}`.
   - [ ] **T8.9:** Implement variable substitution for `{{steps.*.request...}}`.
   - [ ] **T8.10:** Chain halts on step failure.
   - [ ] **T8.11:** Default output for successful chain is last step's body.
-- **Notes/Blockers:** T8.1, T8.2, and T8.3 completed successfully.
-Implemented comprehensive ChainExecutor class with sequential step execution, proper error handling (halts on HTTP 4xx/5xx), variable resolution integration, and support for dry run mode, verbose output, chain variables, and CLI variable overrides.
-Chain execution integrates with existing plugin system for pre-request hooks and outputs last step's response body on success.
-Created comprehensive unit tests (14) and integration tests (8) covering all chain execution scenarios.
-Fixed test suite stability issues by implementing sequential test execution and increased timeouts for network-dependent integration tests.
-All 211 tests now passing.
-Ready to proceed with T8.4 for step.with overrides and remaining chain features.
+- **Notes/Blockers:** T8.1-T8.5 completed successfully.
+Implemented comprehensive ChainExecutor class with sequential step execution, proper error handling (halts on HTTP 4xx/5xx), variable resolution integration, chain variables support, and full step.with override functionality.
+Step.with allows overriding headers, query parameters, path parameters, and request body with highest precedence in variable resolution.
+All overrides support variable substitution and are merged correctly with base endpoint/API configurations.
+Created comprehensive unit tests (20) and integration tests (9) covering all chain execution scenarios including step.with overrides.
+All 217 tests now passing.
+Ready to proceed with T8.6 for request/response storage and remaining chain features.

 ---